The wrong way to tackle knife crime

 The second ground challenges licence conditions prohibiting the ‘keeping’ of gamebirds on a Special Protection Area before a specified date.
 This can have a significant impact on those who hatch and rear their own gamebirds on site.

-The third ground concerns NE’s decision to extend licensing requirements the legal boundaries which forces shoots to obtain licences even when releasing birds outside the designated SPA zones.
+The third ground concerns NE’s decision to extend licensing requirements beyond the legal boundaries which forces shoots to obtain licences even when releasing birds outside the designated SPA zones.

 Furthermore, earlier in the process – following BASC’s Pre-Action Protocol correspondence – Natural England admitted that it had made an error when it imposed a licence condition that prohibited the use of lead shot where it had no legal power to do so.